sdeleuze/polymer-dart-blog/README.md

 # Polymer.dart sample blog

 Sample fullstack (client + server) Dart project.
-Based on : Dart, Polymer.dart, MongoDB (todo), Websocket
+Based on : Dart, Polymer.dart, MongoDB, Websocket

 ## How to run it ?

+* Install and run MongoDB on localhost
 * Run bin/server.dart to launch the WebSocket server
 * Run web/index.html to launch the web interface
 * You should see blog posts updated every seconds

 ## Tests

-* You can execute server tests by running test/server_test.dart while lib/server.dart running
+* You can execute server tests by running test/server_tests.dart while lib/server.dart is running
+* You can execute MongoDB tests by running test/mongo_tests.dart while lib/server.dart is running
+* You can execute model tests by running test/model_tests.dart
-* You can execute server tests by running test/client_test.html
+* You can execute client tests by running test/client_tests.html

 ## Known issues